orankedem/flexfactor-routing-final-project/README.md

 | A2 | 0.794 | 0.212 | 0.151 | 0.0440 | 0.0019 |
 | A3 | 0.871 | 0.137 | 0.207 | 0.0180 | 0.0026 |

+Average-precision lift relative to stage prevalence is approximately:

+- A1: **3.22×**
+- A2: **4.17×**
+- A3: **7.00×**

 The notebook also compares the mean predicted probability with the success rate actually observed on the logged route and presents fixed-probability-bin reliability diagrams.

-The sparse high-probability A2/A3 bins are retained rather than hidden, but the number of transactions behind those visually unusual points is shown explicitly.
+The sparse high-probability A2/A3 bins are retained rather than hidden, but their transaction counts are shown explicitly so visually unusual points are interpreted in proportion to the amount of evidence behind them.

 ---